Covered Cougar Distribution Center

 The California Department of Public Health also recommended in January that people upgrade from cloth face coverings to either surgical masks or KN95/N95/KF94 disposable respirators given the more transmittable Omicron variant.

-- Masks/face coverings are required in indoor instructional spaces (classrooms, teaching laboratories and the Kellogg Library).
+- Masks/face coverings are strongly recommended in indoor instructional spaces (classrooms, teaching laboratories and the Kellogg Library).

 - Masks/face coverings are encouraged in all other indoor spaces (such as offices, conference rooms and indoor event spaces) and strongly recommened when participating in indoor gatherings and events lasting at least one hour, with 10 or more individuals.